Charles Daniel Lane: Career and research

-It is a somewhat amazing circumstance that the Nobel prize winners of the last 20 years have used the oocyte system to gather information.
-Such Nobel prize winners include 2021 winners, David Julius and Ardem Patapoutian, who won the Nobel Prize in Physiology or Medicine "for their discoveries of receptors for temperature and touch".
+The Xenopus oocyte expression system has since become a standard tool in molecular and cell biology and has contributed to research recognised by the Nobel Prize.
+Peter Agre's identification of aquaporin water channels, for which he shared the 2003 Nobel Prize in Chemistry, was demonstrated by expressing the protein in Xenopus oocytes; oocytes producing the protein swelled and ruptured in a dilute solution, confirming its function as a water channel.

 The initial studies which led to this discovery, were performed in the old Zoology Department building (at Oxford).
 Even before Lane had finished his doctoral thesis he was elected (age 22) a Research Fellow of Trinity College, Cambridge – one of the youngest persons ever to be elected a Fellow of a Cambridge College.

 Lane had realised that the oocyte system enjoyed enormous potential for the study of post translational events, and an early (1971) Proceeding of the National Academy of Sciences paper with Hans Bloemendal, Anton Berns, Ger Strous and Michael Matthews focused on that which, in terms of post-translational events, the oocyte system could and could not do.
 That which it could not do turned out to be extremely rare – the oocyte could even accurately modify honey bee made under the direction of injected venom gland mRNA and could even, insert foreign proteins into membranes in a functional state.
 For about 14 years, Lane's research focused on the oocyte as a system for studying post translational (and other) downstream events.
 Lane was not interested in the use of the oocyte as a system for studies with exogenous DNA, believing that other systems were better suited to upstream studies: nonetheless, the oocyte system has its uses for such endeavors, especially as regards the study of transcription.